GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Coding is "90 percent finished" for half of the total coding time.
-Debugging is "99 percent complete" most of the time.
+> ### Some people, when confronted with a problem, think ‘I know, I’ll use regular expressions.’
+Now they have two problems.
 >
-> ~ *Fred Brooks*
+> ~ *Jamie Zawinski*

 ---
 ## 🏎 Quick Facts